 Here are the ten stepping stones and a couple of example activities in each area:

 - PERSONAL DEVELOPMENT.
-Read 2 books a month; attend seminars
+Read a book a month; attend seminars and webinars

 - OWNERSHIP.
 New toy trains; that Mont Blanc pen you have always wanted